 It’s your choice.
 When you add a new member, you can decide by clicking a checkbox if you want to send an email invitation or not.
 If you uncheck this option, an email will not be sent, but the member will be able to login with his/her email address.
 You’ll have to update the new member on the site address.

 Can I send an email to one member only?

 Not with this site.
 The Insights.US platform was designed to help you communicate with a community (“one to many”).
 However, if a participant added an answer in a project and other participants (including site admins) commented on the answer, the participant should receive an email updating him/her about the new comment.

 You can change some site settings in the site admin interface, under the “Site Settings” page.

 Site name, organization details, and sender information: The site name is published on the site itself, on search engines, and in every email sent to members.
 You can also change your organization name and your organization website (both appear in the footer of every page and in every email sent to members).
 All emails sent from the site will be sent from a specific email address, but you can change the name that users will see when they receive the emails.

 Site domain: If you have your own domain, and your subscription allows you to change the site domain, you can easily change it.
-You can create an “A Record” in your domain registrar that will redirect the new address (yoursay.YourDomain.com) to our servers (220.127.116.11).
+You should enter your domain registrar, create a CNAME record from your new address (yoursay.YourDomain.com) to our servers (proxy-ssl.insights.us), and create an “A Record” to redirect your address (yoursay.YourDomain.com) to our servers (126.96.36.199).
 We will check if the record was set appropriately before changing your site URL.